jacobweinstock/DesignPhilosophy/README.md

 # Design Philosophy

-This document describes Go design philosophies I personally try to use/start with when working, building, or writing in Go.
+This living document describes some Go design philosophies I personally try to use/start with when working, building, or writing in Go.

 ## General